 Sun Power Yoga – An eclectic mix of styles, Sun Power Yoga has been developed over the last 20 years by Anne-Marie Newland.
 A flowing, vinyasa style of practice, it is influenced by the classical teachings of Sivananda, Ashtanga, Iyengar and Hatha Yoga.
 The practice flows from one posture to the next, bringing warmth in to the body, whilst building strength and flexibility.
 While it may sound challenging, there is a lovely sensitivity in the teaching encouraging you to go a little deeper without straining your body.

-A monthly class on a Friday evening, Sun Power Yoga is most suited to those students with a regular practice who prefer a flowing style of practice or who would like to experience something new.
+Our monthly Friday evening Sun Power Yoga class is most suited to those students with a regular practice who prefer a flowing style of practice or who would like to experience something new.
 Taught by Regina Padma Rintchen, this class really compliments the later Friday evening Restorative Yoga class.
 Check our class schedule for the date of the next class.

 Restorative Yoga – Based around the teachings of B.K.S Iyengar, Restorative Yoga is intended to promote healing and deep relaxation.
 During the class you will be guided in to a handful of postures, each held for some time.
 Using props – belts, blankets, cushions and bolsters – to create a comfortable position, you will be encouraged to focus on breathing deeply, releasing physical tension, promoting deep relaxation and finding a sense of inner stillness.
 The class includes mindful awareness and simple meditation practice allowing you to go deep within and work on the mental patterns that cause stress and tension.